sbacky/ProcessEngagementLetters.com/README.md

 # Process Engagement Letters 2.0

+This is a Flask application for an Engagement Letter System.
+This application processes engagement letters by rolling them over to the next year.
+I added a front-end to a previous engagement letter project and updated how each engagement letter is processed.

 This project is a direct successor to my previous engagemnt letter project found here: https://github.com/sbacky/Proc-Engagement-Letters/tree/main.

+Previously, to process Engagement Letters, the user had to run the script on the command line using Powershell.
+Now, the user can run the FLask Application, open up a web browser (preferably Chrome or Edge)

 Create a .env file and set the SECRET_KEY.
 Use the .env.sample file for an example.

 DO NOT STORE IMPORTANT FILES IN 'temp/' DIRECTORY!!

+Recommended Browser: Chrome or Edge

+Selecting files might not work as intended if you do not use Chrome or Edge.
+This is because the application uses webkitdirectory to take advantage of the browsers ability to easily navigate a users file directory and select files.

 ## Settings